How “Washington Healthplanfinder”, The Official Washington Website for Health Insurance, Works

 If you live in Washington, Washington Healthplanfinder is the Health Insurance Marketplace to serve you.
 Instead of HealthCare. gov, you’ll use the Washington Healthplanfinder website to apply for coverage, compare plans, and enroll.
 Visit the Washington Healthplanfinder now to apply.

-The Washington health insurance marketplace is open until March 31st, 2014.
+The Washington health insurance marketplace is only open during open enrollment.
 Make sure to sign up for our newsletter for updates.
-As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare's official State Marketplaces.
+As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare’s official State Marketplaces.